rpm-software-management/dnf/doc/command_ref.rst

 ``dnf clean expire-cache``
     Marks the repository metadata expired.
-DNF will re-validate the cache for each repo the next time it is used.
+DNF will re-validate the cache for each repository the next time it is used.

 ``dnf clean metadata``
     Removes repository metadata.
 Those are the files which DNF uses to determine